croweman/node-in-memory-cache/README.md

 cache.getAndSet(key, [options]);
 ```

 Gets and sets an object in cache.
+The getAndSet function is a `generator` function so should be yielded or Promisied etc.

 # options
- - generator: A generator function that will be yielded to return the object value to store in cache.
+ - `generator`: A generator function that will be yielded to return the object value to store in cache.
- - storeUndefinedObjects: (default: global or instance level definition) Defines whether undefined objects should be stored in memory.
+ - `storeUndefinedObjects`: (default: global or instance level definition) Defines whether undefined objects should be stored in memory.
- - ttl: (default: global or instance level definition) Defines in seconds how long an object should be stored in memory.
+ - `ttl`: (default: global or instance level definition) Defines in seconds how long an object should be stored in memory.
-   0 = Forever
+   `0` = Forever

 # clear